DanieleDeSensi/peafowl/README.md

 For example, is possible to write applications that process any possible kind of data and metadata carried by an HTTP connection (e.g. Host, User-Agent, Content-Type, HTTP body, etc..).
-It's important to notice that the application programmer needs only to focus on the way these information are processed, since their extraction is completely and trasparently performed by the framework.
+It's important to notice that the application programmer needs only to focus on the way these information are processed, since their extraction is completely and transparently performed by the framework.
 Accordingly, using Peafowl is possible to implement different kinds of applications like:

 + URL filtering (for parental control or access control)